zecure/shadowd.zecure.org/content/overview/shadowd.md

 ### Setup

-You install and control Shadow Daemon through `shadowdctl`, a simple docker-compose wrapper.
-Modify the file `docker-compose.yml` for fine-grained control.
+You install and control Shadow Daemon through `shadowdctl`, a simple [docker-compose](https://docs.docker.com/compose/) wrapper.
+You can modify the file `docker-compose.yml` for fine-grained control.
+To start Shadow Daemon permanently execute the following commands.

     git clone https://github.com/zecure/packaging
     cd packaging/docker/compose
     sudo ./shadowdctl up -d

-Wait until the `shadowd_ui` container is ready.
-On the first start this takes about 15-30 seconds since the database has to be initialized.
+Wait until the `shadowd_ui` container is completely started.
+On the first start this takes about 15 to 30 seconds since the database has to be initialized.
 Once the initialization is done you have to add a user account for the web interface.

-    sudo ./shadowdctl exec web php app/console swd:register --admin --name=arg (--email=arg)
+    sudo ./shadowdctl exec web ./app/console swd:register --admin --name=arg (--email=arg)

-For more information about other commands and configuration options check out the [Docker Compose manual](https://docs.docker.com/compose/).

 ## What's next?